NicholasBoll/cypress-storybook/README.md

 #### React Storybook

 The following will set up the Storybook app to understand the Cypress commands.
-It will register hidden functions one the `window` of the iframe Storybook uses for stories:
+It will register hidden functions on the `window` of the iframe Storybook uses for stories:

 ```js
 // .storybook/config.js